bszwej/akka-http-animal-service/README.md

 1. `cd akka-http-animal-service`
 1. `sbt dockerComposeUp`

-It'll run docker-compose and spin up the microservice as well as MongoDB instance.
+It runs `docker-compose` and spins up the microservice as well as MongoDB instance.
 You can find the API documentation [here](./docs/api.yaml).

 ## Deployment

-In the `deployment` directory, you can find a Helm chart.
-You can use it to deploy this microservice on k8s cluster.
+In the `deployment` directory, you can find Helm chart.
+You can use it to deploy this microservice on k8s.

-Install on Kubernetes w/ Helm chart:
+Install on Kubernetes using Helm chart:

 1. `helm install --name default-mongo stable/mongodb`
 1. `helm install --name akka-http-animal-service deployment/helm`

-This is obviously not a production deployment.
+This is not a production deployment.
 However, it can be useful to play with locally on Minikube.

 ## Testing